 All great content starts with having a firm handle on who your audience is.

 - How does this align with what you are offering?

-If you've already started your blog, you probably have a good idea of who your audience is—but depending on the way you’ve captured emails on your blog, your subscriber list may have more narrowed interests.
+If you’ve already started your blog, you probably have a good idea who your audience is — but depending on the way you’ve captured emails on your blog, your subscriber list may have more narrowed interests.

 Separating your audience into different categories depending on their interests, location, or behaviors will enable you to develop different versions of your content that can be tailored for each group.

-Now you have to figure out what exactly you’re going to send them.
+Now that you know exactly who your audience is and what your blogging goals are, you have to figure out what exactly you’re going to send them.

 In addition to sending your audience your latest blog posts, think of other ways you could take advantage of email to offer more personalized and focused messages.

 For example, you could send companion content that offers a behind-the-scenes look at the blog post outline that fueled your latest article.

 You could write holiday or special event-themed messages.
 Maybe you want to send surveys or polls that ask for feedback and share the results.
 Another alternative is to curate content from other blogs or websites.

 Additionally, you may create different versions of your content based on the segments you create.
 The more segments you have, the more you can tailor your content to match your audience.